odoare/measpy/docs/html/_sources/README.md.txt

 print(l)
 ```

-## TODO

-Things to improve, implement, fix:
-- A few scipy.signal functions are wrapped in measpy methods.
-New processing methods could be implemented (e.g. FIR...)
-- Improve plotting methods
-- Other In/Out synchronization methods (for now a method using a peak sync before measurement is implemented)
-- hdf5 file format
-- More documentation
-- More testing scripts
-- GUI ?

 ## Usage example

 Consider the following experiment in which we want to record a pressure and an acceleration while we send a white noise at the sound card output (typical sound and vibration transfer function measurement):